Azure/azure-quickstart-templates/azure-resource-optimization-toolkit/README.md

 8. Update the variables as per your requirements

-    **Note:** If you want to act on all the VM’s at subscription level, then you don’t need to specify the below \#a step.

     a.  **External\_ResourceGroupNames:** Enter the resource group names with comma separated values.
-(Example: RG1, RG2, RG3)
+(Example: RG1, RG2, RG3).
+If you want to act on all the VMs at the subscription level, then leave this field blank.

     b.  **External\_ExcludeVMNames:** Enter the VM names with comma separated values to opt-in for the excluded list.